jharini/booknotes/system-design/system-design-interview/chapter20/README.md

  * Message is forwarded to broker 1 who is the leader of the given partition
  * Follower replicas pull the new message from the leader.
 Once enough confirmations are received, the leader commits the data and responds to the producer.

 The reason for having replicas is to enable fault tolerance.
+These replicas are called InSync replicas (ISRs).

 This approach works but has some drawbacks:
  * Additional network hops due to the extra component